GlobalEnergyMonitor/GCCT-Dashboard/gcct-dashboard-main/README.md

+# moved test data files into test data folder
+Josh moved test datasets into new folder and started creating new datasets for the final dashboard data on 6/3/25

 # Test dashboard created
 Code updated and test dashboard created on local machine by Josh on 1/7/2024.
 Only the data ticker works, charts are not loading at all.